UV rays damage eyes

 Hats and sunglasses are your best protection against the sun’s damaging rays.
 Wear hats with wide brims that block out light from the sides as well as from above.

-Buy sunglasses that block UV rays; specifically those that protect against both UVA and UVB rays.
+Buy sunglasses that protect against both UVA and UVB rays.

 Read the labels!
 Look for a label that claims: